Our team

 Elaine is an experienced mentor and coach.
 She has over 13 years' experience supporting neurodivergent adults working within an autism charity.
 Elaine has specialised in offering employment support, for people seeking employment and for those already employed.
 She has considerable experience offering information, advice and guidance and facilitating social discussion groups for autistic adults.
 She has recently completed a degree in counselling, alongside working in a Further Education college as pastoral support.

 Natalie received her diagnosis of autism in 2018.
-She has a PhD in Psychology and over 12 years experience working alongside autistic people and people experiencing mental health difficulties in inpatient and community settings.
-She is also a Counsellor and trainee Psychotherapist, and has a particular interest in supporting individuals who have experienced trauma.
+She has a PhD in Psychology and over 13 years experience working alongside autistic people and people experiencing mental health difficulties in inpatient and community settings.
+She is also a Psychotherapist, and has a particular interest in supporting individuals who have experienced trauma.

 Sara is autistic with several other autistic people in her family.
 She works with another autism charity leading an autistic women’s discussion group and a parenting group for autistic parents, and additionally works as a trainer and autism specialist mentor.
 She has a PGDip in Autism (Adults) and is part way through a PhD at the University of Birmingham exploring the experiences of autistic people accessing maternity services.
 She is committed to improving services for autistic people.